-The ceremony was planned to be outside on PCC’s campus, but due to scattered showers throughout the evening, it was moved to the Person High School gymnasium.
-Students, their loved ones, and the College employees made sure, no matter where the graduation was, their accomplishments would be celebrated to the highest degree.
+The ceremony was planned to be outside on PCC’s campus, but it was moved to the Person High School gymnasium due to scattered showers throughout the evening.
+Students, their loved ones, and College employees made sure, no matter where the graduation was, their accomplishments would be celebrated to the highest degree.

-The second class of graduates from the Person Early College for Innovation and Leadership (PECIL) were recognized with 24 earning a degree, diploma, or certificate, many with honors.
-A formal PECIL graduation will take place May 21, at 7 p.m. at the Kirby Art Gallery in Uptown Roxboro.
+The second class of graduates from the Person Early College for Innovation and Leadership (PECIL) was recognized, with 24 earning a degree, diploma, or certificate, many with honors.
+A formal PECIL graduation will take place May 21 at 7 p.m. at the Kirby Art Gallery in Uptown Roxboro.

 Thirty-four Career and College Promise students were also recognized as they will not only graduate from their respective high schools later this month or in June but completed an associate degree or diploma from PCC.

-During the ceremony, Dr. Pamela G. Senegal, President of PCC, congratulated the graduates and thanked their family and friends for being strong supporters over the last few years and being instrumental in the success of the graduates as they prepared to cross the stage.
+During the ceremony, Dr. Pamela G. Senegal, President of PCC, congratulated the graduates and thanked their family and friends for being strong supporters over the last few years and instrumental in their success as they prepared to cross the stage.

 “Thank you for the personal and educational support you provided to your graduate,” Senegal said. ”The importance of your support can not be overstated.
 It truly is the foundation that made today possible.
 Please continue to be a place of stability and strength in the coming days as graduates make decisions for their next steps.”

-As a 1994 graduate from PCC, Wilkerson shows his support for his community and the College as a dedicated member of Board of Trustees since 1995, earning appointments from five North Carolina governors.
+As a 1994 graduate from PCC, Wilkerson has supported his community and the College as a dedicated member of the Board of Trustees since 1995, earning appointments from five North Carolina governors.
 As a student who was working full-time, Wilkerson was also a charter member of the College’s chapter of Phi Theta Kappa Honor Society.
 He continues to be one of PCC’s most active advocates in Person County.

-Prior to calling graduates to the receive their diploma, Dr. Senegal announced PCC’s 2022 Academic Excellence Award recipient, Jonathan Thomas “Jackson” Bradsher.
+Before calling graduates to receive their diploma, Dr. Senegal announced PCC’s 2022 Academic Excellence Award recipient, Jonathan Thomas “Jackson” Bradsher.
 This award is given to one student from each of the 58 community colleges from the North Carolina Community College System and recognizes outstanding academia.